 If equipped, when the vehicle is shifted into R (Reverse), RCTA shows a red warning triangle with a left or right pointing arrow on the infotainment display to warn of traffic coming from the left or right.
 This system detects objects coming from up to 20 m (65 ft) from the left or right side of the vehicle.
-When an object is detected three beeps sound from the left or right, depending on the direction of the detected vehicle.
+When an object is detected, either three beeps sound from the left or right or three Safety Alert Seat pulses occur on the left or right side, depending on the direction of the detected vehicle.